-Located only 1,750km from the North Eastern coast of Australia and 1,000km west of Fiji, Vanuatu is a South Pacific country made up of 83 islands that stretch 1,300 kilometres.
-It is a nation which has much to offer visiting yachts and superyachts, and Yachting Pages spoke to yacht services company Vanuatu Yacht Services (VYS), to find out what visiting vessels can expect.
+Located only 1,750km from the north-eastern coast of Australia and 1000km west of Fiji, Vanuatu is a South Pacific country made up of 83 islands that stretch some 1,300 kilometres north to south.

-Vanuatu Yacht Services reports that the number of yachts visiting each year has ranged from 40 in a season to 10, with an average being approximately 30 per year.
+Agents at Seal Superyachts Vanuatu report that the number of yachts visiting Vanuatu each year has ranged from 10 to 40 in a season, with the average being approximately 30 per year.

 When to visit Vanuatu

 The climate in Vanuatu is tropical, and yachts usually cruise Vanuatu during the driest months - any time from April to December, avoiding the height of summer and Cyclone season in January, February and March.